The Sea Capital of Bulgaria

 Roman Thermal Baths are the largest ancient building discovered in Bulgaria so far.
 They were built at the end of the 2nd c.
 A.D. spreading on 7 000 sq. m.
 These were the biggest on the Balkan Peninsula.

 Varna Airport (VAR) offers international flights to and from the Bulgarian Sea capital - Varna.
 Every year more than 2 million passengers pass through this airport in the north east of Bulgaria.
+Almost 70 different airlines fly to Varna, connecting the Bulgarian Sea capital with destinations all over the world.
+Varna Airport provides convenient direct links to 16 cities all year round and more than 120 cities seasonal.

 The Tourist Information Center of Varna is your entrée to the "Sea Capital" of Bulgaria and its region.
 What is a must-see in Varna: museums, sightseeings, tempels, art galleries, parks, attractions?
 How do you travel from the center of the city to the all sea-side resorts: Golden Sands, Sts.
 Constantine and Helena, Albena, Sunny beach, Nessebar etc.?
 Where are the most chic boutiques, the nicest inns?
 Varna Tourist information center team has tips and suggestions ready abundantly.
 There are no language barriers: English, German, French and Russian are among the "standards".